A Message from the Pastors

 Welcome to Westminster Presbyterian Church!
 Thank you for visiting our website, which we try to keep current with information about what's happening in worship and in various other aspects of our church life.
 We hope it will help to put you in touch with upcoming events and opportunities, whether you are a long-time participant in Westminster or just learning about us.
 If you are just finding us, we encourage you to check out what's going on, read a sermon excerpt, learn something about Presbyterian beliefs, and see some pictures.
 Hopefully, this will give you a little sense of who we are.

-During this time, much of our church's ministry and mission is happening in new and different ways (such as via Zoom, or outdoors, or in very small groups, or on the phone).
-The situation continues to evolve and we continue to creatively adapt.
-But we are committed to being the church, staying connected, worshiping God, supporting one another, and loving our neighbors.
+For the past couple of years, much of our church's ministry and mission happened in new and different ways (such as via Zoom, or outdoors, or in very small groups, or on the phone).
+It was challenging, requiring us to be creative, flexible, and patient.
+But throughout, we have remained committed to being the church, staying connected, worshiping God, supporting one another, and loving our neighbors.
 Now more in-person activities have resumed, and we're very glad about that.
 But we've changed in these pandemic years, and learned some things.
 We realized that while some things may once again be "like before," very probably we will continue to discover new ways of being church.

-A little more about us: We are not a very large congregation in numbers (we have about 230 members and friends) but we are large in spirit, concerned about the world around us, caring and praying for each other, interested in learning and exploring new ideas.
-Even in a pandemic, these things remain true.
+A little more about Westminster: We are not a very large congregation in numbers (we have about 200 members and friends) but we are large in spirit, concerned about the world around us, caring and praying for each other, interested in learning and exploring new ideas.
+Even in a pandemic, these things have remained true.